-Missing Sync for Windows Mobile 3
+Missing Sync for Windows Mobile 3 full review

 For years, Mark/Space’s The Missing Sync has helped many PDA users who want to reap the benefits of being able to synchronise data between a portable device and a workstation, but who don’t want a PC.
 And there are many benefits to be had.
 Such common tasks as updating address books, appointments and to-do lists on both devices are made supremely quick and simple.
 Handling multimedia files is also painless.